The narcissistic mother has a way of making her children feel owned instead of loved, and she never failed to remind us our fate was in her hands.

 Always trust your gut.

-A good mother teaches her children how to defend themselves.
+A good mother teaches her children how to think for themselves and how to defend themselves.

 It called Online-Therapy (20% off affiliate link).